ethosdev/ethosdev.github.io/beacon-chain.md

 4\.
 Slashings are penalties ranging from over 0.5 ETH up to a validator's entire stake. **An honest, secure validator cannot be slashed by the actions of other validators**.
 For committing a [slashable offence](#slashable-offences) a validator loses at least 1/32 of their balance and is deactivated ("forced exit").
 The validator is penalized as if it was offline for 8,192 epochs.
 The protocol also imposes an additional penalty based on how many others have been slashed near the same time.
 The basic formula for the additional penalty is: _validator\_balance\*3\*fraction\_of\_validators\_slashed_.
 An effect is that if ⅓ of all validators commit a slashable offence in a similar period of time, they lose their entire balance.
 The validator that reports a slashable offence gets a whistleblower's reward.

 5\.
 Proposers of blocks that get finalized, obtain a sizable reward.
 Validators that are consistently online doing a good job accrue ~1/8 boost to their total rewards for proposing blocks with new attestations.
 When a slashing happens, proposers also get a small reward for including the slashing evidence in a block.
-In eth2 Phase 0, all of the whistleblower's reward actually goes to the proposer.
+Currently, all of the whistleblower's reward actually goes to the proposer.

 6\.
-Ethereum 2.0 is a system with many mechanisms, some that can be appreciated more by their overall effects.
+Ethereum is a system with many mechanisms, some that can be appreciated more by their overall effects.
 The designed rewards and penalties culminate in an **inactivity leak penalty**.
 This is _severe and rare_ unlike typical risks in #3.
 Basically, if there have been more than four epochs since finality, validators suffer an inactivity penalty that increases quadratically until a checkpoint is finalized.
 The inactivity penalty (or "quadratic leak") guarantees this type of outcome: if 50% of validators drop offline, blocks will start finalizing again after 18 days.
 The quadratic leak drains problematic validators to a forced exit so that other validators will become a **⅔** majority that can resume finality. **The inactivity leak does not drain validators that are operating optimally.**  During an inactivity leak, attester rewards are zero; validators earn proposer and whistleblower rewards as usual.

 ## **Slashable Offences**